 Should you get them?
 If you enjoy old-school gaming, yes.
 If you are still rocking an older MacBook, this game could also be a good option as its requirements are pretty easy to fulfill nowadays.
 For the rest of you, you will be better off playing Modern Warfare 2 or 3, depending on your budget.

-The Call of Duty franchise got better thanks to the recent releases of Modern Warfare 2 and 3.
+The Call of Duty franchise got better thanks to the recent release of Modern Warfare 2 and 3.
 Aspyr did a great job too, ensuring the games plays smoothly and support Steam-Play.
 That said, the Mac still has some significant catch-up to do.
 Both Black Ops 2 and Call of Duty Ghosts have been out on PC (18 months and 6 months, respectively) with no signs of any of the newer Call of Duties coming anytime soon…

 As always, the Mac Porting business is full of secrecy and Aspyr is no exception.
 We can only hope they’re working hard on bringing some more COD action to the Mac.

 So what’s your favorite Call of duty game?
 If you’re looking for other Mac gamers to play some Multiplayer with, let us know in the comments!